How a DeafBlind Advocate Helped Transform Accessible Transportation in Washington State

-At The Lighthouse for the Blind, Inc., employees are the heart of our mission to empower people who are blind, DeafBlind, and blind with [...]
+At The Lighthouse for the Blind, Inc., employees are the heart of our mission to empower people who are blind, DeafBlind, and [...]

 A Calling to Serve Through Occupational Therapy When Karin Johnson finished her training in occupational therapy, she already knew she wanted to specialize in [...]